Surface Pro 6: Hardware

 This sixth generation Surface computer line has all been updated to Intel's eighth generation Kaby Lake Refresh Core-i5 and Core-i7 CPUs.
 It is available with either 8 or 16 GB of RAM, 128 GB, 256 GB, 512 GB or 1 TB of Solid State Storage, and business or consumer models.
 Business models are pre-installed with Windows 10 Pro while Consumer SKUs are pre-installed with Windows 10 Home.

 The port configuration on the Surface Pro 6 remains the same as previous generations with one Surface Connect, USB 3.0 type-A port, one Mini DisplayPort, a 3.5 mm headphone jack, and a microSD card reader.
 Unlike the Surface Go, a USB-C port is not present on the Surface Pro 6.
 The optional Surface type cover attaches to a magnetic pin port at the bottom of the device which is identical physically to the previous Surface Pro model.

 The Surface Pro 6 features a 12.3 inch PixelSense display with a resolution of 2736x1824.
 Unlike its predecessors, that used Sharp sourced displays, the Surface Pro 6 display is made by LG.

 The Surface Pro 6 brings back the Matte Black color option, an option previously not seen since the original Surface Pro.

 When the brightness is changed to 200 nits, the Surface Pro 6 draws 5W of power.
 When being charged, the Surface Pro 6 has three different power modes to change how it draws power: Suggested, Better Performance, and Best Performance.
 When the Surface Pro 6 is not being charged, it adds another power mode in: Battery Saver, Recommended, Better Performance, Best Performance.
 The battery life on the Surface Pro 6 comes in at 9 hours.

 Software

 All consumer configurations of the Surface Pro 6 are pre-installed with Windows 10 Home 64-bit.
 Business configurations are pre-installed with Windows 10 Pro.
 Both include 30-day trials of Microsoft Office 365.

+The Surface Pro 6 meets the requirements to upgrade to Windows 11.